 You can call the Drug Enforcement Agency's (DEA's) Registration Call Center at 1-800-882-9539 or check the DEA's website for collection sites in your area.
 The website will be continuously updated with new take-back locations.

 DEA began hosting National Prescription Drug Take-Back events in 2010.
 At the previous Take-Back Day events, over 5.5 million pounds of unwanted, unneeded or expired medications were surrendered for safe and proper disposal.
 The disposal service is free and anonymous for consumers, with no questions asked.
 Keep in mind that needles, sharps, asthma inhalers, and illicit drugs are not accepted at the drop box.
+Visit the Vermont Department of Health's for information on proper care and disposal of needles and sharps.

 Prescription medications play an important role in the health of millions of Americans.
 However, expired medications or unused drugs often stay in the back of cabinets for months or even years.
 These expired drugs can pose significant health hazards to toddlers, teens and even family pets who may inadvertently consume medications.
 Some medications are so potent that even one dose could be fatal if accidentally ingested.
 Throwing away certain medications in trash cans or flushing them down the toilet can be an environmental health hazard, too.